 Phase 3: Production hardening

-Deploy stateless APIs on Kubernetes, run stateful Lightning components with tested backup and restore drills, and add signed release provenance plus immutable audit export.
+Deploy stateless APIs on a container orchestrator such as Kubernetes, run stateful Lightning components with tested backup and restore drills, and add signed release provenance plus immutable audit export.

 Testing and Reliability Signals That Matter